DalbergDataInsights/react-components/docs/README.md

 React map component built around react-map-gl & mapbox-gl to rapidly develop map components.

-By default, Map generates significant amount of subscribers and observers to ease the development.
-They can be overridden by providing empty init prop.
+By default, Map generates a significant amount of subscribers and observers to ease the development.
+They can be overridden by providing an empty init prop.

 ### Map Assumptions

-By default, label is called "name" (e.g. org unit name) By default, value is called "value"
+By default, the label is called "name" (e.g. org unit name) By default, the value is called "value"
 You can add more keys in properties to enrich map tooltips as currently tooltips are being rendered as